-I actually wrote a book called “Endo-Tool” which educates male partners about endometriosis.
+I wrote an “Endo-Tool” e-Book that educates male partners about endometriosis.
 It shows the perspective of a man in a relationship with a woman who has endometriosis.

 I give in this book plenty of tips on how to cope, help, support, assist, deal with own emotions, and most of all educate male partners on what endometriosis is in extreme detail.

 All from a medical but also personal point of view as a man who supports his wife in her struggles with endometriosis.